We are searching for

 Reset the Airbag Code Electronically

 Connect an OBD-II scanner to your vehicle and use it to read the error code for your airbag.
 It will tell you what the airbag light means to give you a better idea about what your issue is.
 It will also enable you to reset the error code in your vehicle.
 Reset the code and wait to see if the airbag light remains off.
 If it does, your issue is resolved.
-If not, you still have more work to do.
+If the light is on, you still have more work to do.

 Will Disconnecting the Battery Reset the Airbag Light?